Britain's top court gives go-ahead to Heathrow expansion

 The Supreme Court ruling overturned a previous court decision that had blocked the plan on environmental grounds.

-Heathrow, Britain’s biggest airport, is keen to proceed despite the plunge in air traffic during the COVID-19 pandemic that has seen it lose its crown as the busiest hub in Europe.
+Heathrow, Britain’s biggest airport, currently has only two runways and is keen to proceed despite the plunge in air traffic during the COVID-19 pandemic that has seen it lose its crown as the busiest hub in Europe.

+Prime Minister Boris Johnson has been a vociferous opponent of the expansion, which was approved under the previous government.
+As mayor of London, he said in 2015 he would lie down in front of bulldozers if necessary to stop construction of the third runway.

+His spokesman said on Wednesday the government had noted the court’s judgment and would respond in due course.

 In February, a court had declared the expansion unlawful, ruling in favour of climate change campaigners.
 The judge had said that a failure to take into account the British government’s commitments on climate change was “legally fatal” to the plans.